Controlling incremental technical debt

 Enterprise assets might be left in a mixed state

 Unless the team plans to retire all instances of ATD0, then upon completion of the DRP, enterprise assets will be in a mixed state.
 Some will be free of both the TDIQ and ATD0; some will be free of the TDIQ but continue to harbor ATD0.
-This non-uniformity can create complications for subsequent maintenance, documentation, testing, training, enhancement, automation assisted development, and so on.
+This non-uniformity can create complications for subsequent maintenance, documentation, testing, training, enhancement, automation assist development, and so on.

 Complications in testing and re-certification